 We are SANet

-Rachel DiBella is the Assistant Director for Sexual Violence Prevention and Response at Boston College.
+Rachel DiBella is the Assistant Director of the Women's Center at Boston College.
 Rachel has spent nearly a decade in the movement to end sexual violence, specializing in counseling and clinical services for survivors, and through activism within LGBQ/T communities.
 Rachel earned her MSW at Boston College with a focus in interpersonal trauma, and is grateful to continue this work in the BC community.

-Prof. Rhodes has been working with SANet for six years, and was the founding faculty member of Heal, the support group for on-campus survivors.
-She often works with survivors to enhance their academic performance while coping with trauma, or just trying to get through a rough patch with success.
-A professor of Hispanic Studies, she teaches courses about early modern Spain, Hispanic film, women's studies, and violence in Hispanic culture, to undergraduate and graduate students.
-For fun, she sails her old Sabre 28 sailboat, knits, and foster cares for kittens for the Boston Animal Rescue League.
-Her daughter works for Doctors without Borders in South Sudan, and her son is a student at BC.
+Elisa Rhodes has been working with SANet for eight years, and was the founding faculty member of Heal, the support group for on-campus survivors.
+A professor of Hispanic Studies and also trained as a rape crisis counselor, she often works with undergraduate and graduate student survivors to sustain their academic performance while coping with the effects of sexual assault of all types.
+For fun, she sails and does endless repairs on her Sabre 28 sailboat, knits, and foster cares for kittens for the Boston Animal Rescue League.
+Elisa speaks Spanish and Catalan.